Fear: Why are you making yourself small?

 Fear is a shield that blocks us from being awake, deliberate, and able to deal with life.

 By that, I mean dealing with reality.
 It does not mean having an out-of-body hippy-dippy experience.
 You are not a balloon.
 Fear is not us.
 We absorb it.
 It surrounds us and we shrink.
-It stops a person from speaking up for themselves and saying no.
+It stops a person from speaking up for themselves and saying no. It also stops us from going ahead and fullfilling our dreams.

 Toxic people know you are scared, they know you are attached to it.
 You are ripe with fear.
 They witness that you have no self-witness.